 Product Liability Insurance

-This is arguably the most critical policy for any supplement manufacturer.
-It provides protection if your gummy supplements are alleged to have caused bodily injury or property damage to a consumer.
-Given the nature of ingestible products, this coverage is non-negotiable and is often required by retailers and distributors before they will carry your products.
+This is the most critical policy for any supplement manufacturer.
+It protects you if a customer claims your gummies caused bodily injury or property damage.
+Since people eat your product, this coverage is non-negotiable.
+Many retailers and distributors require it before they'll stock your products.

 Commercial General Liability (CGL) Insurance